Medical Device Reprocessing Technician

 After successfully completing this program, graduates will receive a SAIT Medical Device Reprocessing Technician certificate.

-The program arranges for graduates to challenge the International Association of Healthcare Central Service Materiel Management (IAHCSMM) certification exam for international recognition of their competencies as a Central Service Technician (CRCST).
+The program arranges for graduates to challenge the Healthcare Sterile Processing Association (HSPA) certification exam for international recognition of their competencies as a Central Service Technician (CRCST).
 This allows for international portability.

-Certification from either IAHCSMM or CSA is required to practice as an MDRT in Alberta.
+Certification from either HSPA or CSA is required to practice as an MDRT in Alberta.

 Please note: Your MDRT certificate and a high school diploma are required to challenge the CSA certification exam.